MRezaSadeghi/resume-website/content/home/posts.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: pages
+widget: portfolio

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 75
+weight: 100

 title: Recent Posts
 subtitle: These posts include some information for research and development.
 I try to keep them updated.

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: post
+  page_type: post0
   # Choose how many pages you would like to display (0 = all pages)
   count: 5
   # Filter on criteria